VirtualDOMinic/cv/README.md

 |             | Handlebars       | Heroku                      |

-Soon to join the above table: Redux, Webpack, Babel, MongoDB...
+Soon to join the above table: Redux, GraphQL, Webpack, Babel, MongoDB...

 ## What I'd Love To Learn
 I am looking to improve my ability as a developer, and to build upon the skills I already have (JS, React, Git, SQL, testing...), but - beyond this - I am especially interested in getting significant experience with one or more of the following in the coming years: